 Don’t allow sponsored prayer at commencement.

 Don’t charge fees.
 Diplomas.
 Schools cannot charge a fee for a diploma if earned.
-The district must provide a diploma.
-School districts can charge a fee for graduation cap, gown, tassel, and a diploma cover – as long as the purchase is voluntary; state law does not regulate this.
+The District must provide a diploma and there is no authorization to charge a fee.
+School districts can charge a fee for a graduation cap, gown, tassel, and a diploma cover – as long as the purchase is voluntary; state law does not regulate this.
 Senior Trip.
-If a school district still schedules a senior trip as part of the 175 instructional days, the presumption is that the trip is curricular in nature, and thus, the district cannot charge a fee.
-See Declaratory (upheld by district court) Book 25 Decision 62.
+If a school district still schedules a senior trip as part of the instructional days or hours, the presumption is that the trip is curricular in nature, and thus, the district cannot charge a fee.
+See Declaratory Order (upheld by district court) at Fees Declaratory Order.

 Don’t withhold diplomas for failure to pay.